 The Governing Body ensures that all governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
+This training equips them with the knowledge to provide strategic challenge to induction.
 This training equips them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools are effective and support the delivery of a robust whole school approach to safeguarding.
 Training should be regularly updated.